DonatHalimi/sheero/README.md

 - Simple payment options with [Stripe](https://stripe.com) or cash
 - Real-time order tracking for updates on your purchases
 - Users can submit reviews and request returns for products in orders with the status marked as ``Delivered``
+- Personalized email notifications for order status updates, return requests status updates and product reviews
+- Export user and address data as JSON, order and return request data as PDF, and all admin dashboard data as Excel or JSON

 ### Technologies Used

 #### Frontend
 The frontend is built with modern web technologies that focus on UI/UX, routing, and handling API requests efficiently.
-Follow the instructions in the [frontend/README.md](frontend/README.md) file to learn more about the structure of the frontend directory and `package.json`.
+Follow the documentation in the [frontend/README.md](frontend/README.md) file to learn more about the structure of the frontend directory and its `package.json`.

 #### Backend
 The backend is a Node.js API server designed to handle requests, manage authentication, and interact with the MongoDB database.
 It uses JWT tokens for secure access and authorization, along with Stripe for payment integration.
-Follow the instructions in the [backend/README.md](backend/README.md) file to learn more about the structure of the backend directory and `package.json`.
+Follow the documentation in the [backend/README.md](backend/README.md) file to learn more about the structure of the backend directory and its `package.json`.

 ## Stripe Payment Testing